How To Do a Meditation Retreat at Home (Your Guide and Schedule 2021)

 What are the true benefits of a meditation retreat at home ?

-To avoid a burnout in 2020, I suggest to take a day off each month or one week off every 6 months to practice a homemade retreat.
+To avoid burnout in 2021, I suggest to take a day off each month or one week off every 6 months to practice a homemade retreat.

 Alternatively, if you like traveling solo you could incorporate your practice to your holiday trip.
 This is what I have done last year when I went to Marbella in Spain.